crucialfelix/django-ajax-selects/README.md

 Many thanks to all who found bugs, asked for things, and hassled me to get a new release out.
 I'm glad people find good use out of the app.

-In particular thanks for help in the 1.2 version:  sjrd (Sébastien Doeraene), Brian May
+In particular thanks for help in the 1.2 version:  @sjrd (Sébastien Doeraene), @brianmay

 License